Malian leader vows security in visit to massacre village - Journal du Cameroun

 The victims, many of them woman and children, were shot or hacked to death with machetes, a security source told AFP.

-It was the deadliest attack in Mali since the end of the 2013 French-led military intervention that drove back jihadist groups who had taken control of the north of the country.
+It was the deadliest attack in Mali since the 2013 French-led military intervention that drove back jihadist groups who had taken control of the north of the country.

 Jihadist raids remain a persistent threat, and in the centre of the country, an ethnic mosaic, the attacks have had a bloody impact on groups with a history of rivalry.